 Seeds will be on sale from 2:00 onward and from 4:00 to 5:30; lecture at 3:00 PM

 The March 23rd event will benefit Friends of Taconic State Park’s Copake Iron Works Furnace Stabilization Project.
 Located within Taconic State Park, experts and authorities consider the historic furnace to be an important and unique example of 19th century American industrial history, the preservation of which should be a top priority.
 The group is the recipient of the Columbia County Heritage Award for its efforts to preserve the history of the Iron Works.
 The award’s citation noted that the group “insistently reminds us that natural environments need not arbitrarily exclude evidence of their industrial past.”

 The Furnace Stabilization fundraising campaign was launched last fall.
 Proceeds from the March 23rd event go directly to towards the $110,000 project.

 Friends of Taconic State Park was established in autumn 2008 to promote recreational, historical, educational and cultural activities within the park.
 There are currently about 300 dues paid members of Friends of Taconic State Park.
 The group recently completed construction of a protective cover for the historic furnace to project the structure from further ravages of weather.

 Friends of Taconic State Park was established in 2008 to support cultural, recreational and educational activities within the park.
-The group offers outdoor events throughout the year, as well as educational programs on a variety of subjects including the history of the Copake Iron Works, an historic site located within the park.
+The group offers outdoor events throughout the year, as well as educational programs on a variety of subjects including the history of the Copake Iron Works, a historic site within the park.

 Special thanks and gratitude are extended to Margaret Roach for her abiding support of and commitment to our efforts.